A hard disk partition is defined as storage space on a hard drive.

 A user may have to split a large hard disk into multiple partitions if the hard disk is larger than the partition size supported by the operating system.

 Creating Hard Disk Partitions

-Most operating system use the 'fdisk' command to create hard disk partitions.
-Many operating systems also have graphical tools which accomplish the same task, such as EaseUS Partition Master.
+Most operating systems use the 'fdisk' command to create hard disk partitions.
+Many operating systems also have graphical tools that accomplish the same task, such as EaseUS Partition Master.